hms-dbmi/pic-sure-hpds-genotype-load-example/README.md

 The first column after `variant-loader_1` is a UNIX timestamp, just so you can see how long each chunk is taking on average.
 The chunk number (22210) can be seen as an indicator of progress through the job.
 This number multiplied by 1000 is the number of loci on the genome that have been loaded (or skipped if they were not in your file) for the specific chromosome.
 Our example file is only an excerpt from CHR14 of 1KGenome starts around 20,000,000 bp and ends at about 40,000,000 bp.

 As the loading progresses, the loader will also be accumulating an INFO column data in memory.
 This INFO storage is the most memory intensive part of the load.
 For our example file we allocate 4GB of RAM, which is more than we need.
-For a larger project you may need to tweak the `heapsize(-Xmx)` setting in the docker-compose entrypoint of the variant-loader to have more RAM.
+For a larger project you may need to tweak the `HEAPSIZE` environment setting in the docker-compose entrypoint of the variant-loader to have more RAM.
+This is expressed in number of megabytes of RAM to allocate.

 Once the process completes you will see something like the following message:

-Converted239855399 seconds
+Converted 239855 seconds

-The number here is actually milliseconds, we will fix the label soon.

 You can now start your validation of the data load by running: